-Alexander Hamilton was a founding father of the United States, known for his influential role in shaping the nation's financial system and his authorship of key documents supporting the Constitution.
+Alexander Hamilton was a Founding Father of the United States, known for his influential role in developing the nation's financial system and political landscape.

 📜 Alexander Hamilton was the first Secretary of the Treasury of the United States.